Quantcast

 NuHealth

-NuHealth Interim CEO and President MEgan Ryan
+NuHealth new CEO and President, Megan Ryan

 Megan C. Ryan leads the Nassau Healthcare Corporation, the public benefit corporation overseeing Nassau University Medical Center, A. Holly Patterson Extended Care Facility and six outpatient clinics that together serve 275,000 patients annually — approximately 80% of whom are on Medicare, Medicaid or uninsured.